GoogleChrome/web.dev/src/site/content/en/learn/pwa/installation/index.md

 PWAs installed on iOS and iPadOS:

-- Appears in the home screen, Spotlight's search, Siri Suggestions, and App Library search.
+- Appear in the home screen, Spotlight's search, Siri Suggestions, and App Library search.
 - Don't appear in App Gallery's categories folders.
 - Lack support for capabilities such as badging and app shortcuts.